 Science fiction offers many scenarios where technology takes away all of the human jobs, and robots take over the world.
 The good news for us is that humans will always be necessary when it comes to marketing jobs.
 Computers can’t change their minds, make creative decisions, or use their imaginations.
 Creativity and cultural reference will be sorely lacking if your company only uses AI for content creation.
 Artificial Intelligence may offer certain solutions and efficiencies but, ultimately, humans are still the epicenter of the marketing world.

 It’s hard to imagine that a computer could be wrong.
 And mathematically or formulaically they might always be “right” but humans are comprised of so much more than simply formulas and statistics.
 Humans are unique and have many varieties of tastes and preferences that cannot be dumbed down to a formula.
 The very thing that makes us human is the fact that we are constantly changing and growing, and there are always outliers.
 Entrepreneur Elon Musk has even suggested that AI should be regulated because the various threats it poses.

-Ultimately, AI must be implemented thoughtfully across your inbound marketing program.
+Ultimately, AI content tools must be implemented thoughtfully across your inbound marketing program.
 Understand how AI tactics will help you guide prospects to solving their pain points.
 Don’t turn to AI because it’s the hot new thing but rather because it will help you help your customers more efficiently and turn leads into customers quicker.